oVirt/ovirt-site/source/template/spmpriority.html.md

 ### Summary

 The SPM Priority feature allows the admin to define priorities between hosts regarding the SPM selection process.
+A host can be given priority -1 which means this host can not be selected to be the SPM.

 ### Owner